abdorah/java_functional_programming/README.md

 # java_functional_programming
-functional interfaces in java are important topic that we must have a good understanding of.
+Functional interfaces in java are important topic that we must have a good understanding of.
 In this repository you will find different examples that would be helpful to understand how they work.
 You will find:
 * suppliers